fablabbcn/smartcitizen-onboarding-app-start/README.md

 ### Deployment

+* **Staging on gh-pages for onboarding.making-sense.eu:** Do `gulp deploy`.

-* **Staging:** Change base tag on index.html to `base` url for staging: https://fablabbcn.github.io/smartcitizen-onboarding/ and do `gulp deploy`.
+* **Staging on gh-pages without a custom domain:** Change base tag on index.html to `base` url for staging: https://fablabbcn.github.io/smartcitizen-onboarding/ and do `gulp deploy`.
 Currently you also will need to change the `font-face` paths as following:

 ```
 @font-face {